-As an employment hub and population center on the Eastside with more than 140,000 workers and 139,000 residents, Bellevue supports alternatives to single-occupancy vehicles for getting into, out of and around the city.
+As an employment hub and population center on the Eastside with more than 150,000 workers and 148,000 residents, Bellevue supports alternatives to single-occupancy vehicles for getting into, out of and around the city.
 To encourage that, the city has created Choose Your Way Bellevue, a one-stop resource for transportation alternatives to driving alone.
 See the links below for detailed information about each transportation mode.
-The city also has a Transportation Demand Management Program to encourage alternate modes of transportation and maximize the efficiency of the existing transportation system.
+The city also has a Transportation Demand Management Program to encourage transportation modes other than solo driving and to maximize the efficiency of our existing transportation system.

 Whether people choose to take a bus, walk, carpool or ride a bike, residents and commuters will realize benefits, including less traffic and less air pollution.
 Reducing trips helps manage congestion, lowers spending on new transportation facilities and lessens neighborhood impacts.
-It can also help the city meet its goals for reducing greenhouse gas emissions from transportation, which accounts for approximately 43 percent of overall emissions.
+It can also help the city meet its goals for reducing greenhouse gas emissions from transportation, which accounts for approximately 44% of community-wide emissions in Bellevue.

 Choose your way to get around